There’s no official or even widely agreed upon limit to the number of nose jobs you can get.

 The number of separate actions that have to be done well by a surgeon in such a small area of the face make rhinoplasty surgery extremely demanding.

-It is estimated that for every 10 rhinoplasty surgeries done, 2 will have to be revised at some point in the patient’s lifetime.
+It’s estimated that for every 10 nose jobs done, 2 will have to be revised or redone at some point in the patient’s lifetime.

-Often, these revisions are not done decades after the first nose job (called a “primary rhinoplasty”), but, rather, they are done within a few years of the first operation.
+Often, these revisions aren’t done decades after the first or “primary” rhinoplasty, but within just a few years of the first operation.

 Patients usually want their nose job revised because the first surgery failed to meet their expectations.